Learning to Inject: Automated Prompt Injection via Reinforcement Learning

-Beyond task-specific optimization, our learned policy occasionally discovers surprisingly reusable universal suffixes that transfer across many unseen injection tasks and models.
-For example, a single suffix containing \texttt{``surely proofs guide eng familia allelujah''} can successfully compromise 70 tasks on Gemini-2.5-Flash and 46 on GPT-4.1 Nano.
+When a utility signal is available, \method incorporates it as a secondary reward; utility under attack then matches or exceeds the benign baseline, so the attack succeeds without sacrificing the user task performance.
+We discuss the assumptions behind this access in Section~\ref{sec:method} and revisit them in the transfer setting (Section~\ref{sec:transfer}), where no such signal is required. \method performs competitively with a well-established baseline, RL-Hammer \citep{wen2025rl}, despite assuming much less access to the target environment, attack tasks, and query budget.
+Learned suffixes further transfer across unseen tasks and model families, suggesting the discovered patterns capture vulnerabilities shared by production-level models.

-Our contributions are: (1) an RL formulation for prompt injection attack generation with dense reward via comparison-based feedback; (2) a practical attack recipe that supports both online query-based optimization and universal, transferable suffixes; (3) comprehensive evaluation on AgentDojo demonstrating consistent improvements over template-based attacks, GCG, TAP, and random adaptive attack across nine target models; and (4) analysis showing that learned attacks preserve or improve task utility while circumventing specialized defenses.
+Our contributions are: (1) an RL formulation that converts the binary prompt-injection signal into a dense reward via learned comparison-based feedback, enabling effective GRPO optimization; (2) an attack procedure supporting both online query-based optimization and offline-trained transferable suffixes that need no utility access at deployment; (3) evaluation on AgentDojo with statistically significant improvements over several competitive baselines; and (4) analysis showing that the framework preserves or improves task utility when a utility signal is available, and that learned suffixes circumvent specialized defenses such as Meta-SecAlign-70B.
 We open-source our code at \url{https://github.com/RPC2/AutoInject}.